dqxclarity

 When I launch dqxclarity, the game dialog is translated, but all of the menus are still in Japanese

-Make sure you checked "Update Game Files" in the dqxclarity window.
+Make sure you clicked "Patch Game Files" in the "Game" tab before launching the game.
 This downloads two custom files that are then placed in your game folder, which is what enables all of the in-game menus to be translated.

 If you're still seeing the menus in Japanese, note that every time the game patches, it overwrites the modded files.
-You will need to re-download them by launching dqxclarity and ensuring that "Update Game Files" is checked.
+You will need to re-download them by clicking the "Patch Game Files" button again.

 uninstallation